shythephotoguy/qmk_firmware/docs/newbs_getting_started.md

 <!-- tabs:end -->

-## 3. Run QMK Setup :id=set-up-qmk
+## 3. Run QMK MSYS Setup :id=set-up-qmk

 <!-- tabs:start -->

 ### ** Windows **

-After installing QMK you can set it up with this command:
+After installing QMK MSYS you can run it and set it up with this command:

     qmk setup